TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendingTca/StoringChanges/Index.rst

 Since version 12.0 files within :file:`Configuration/TCA/` files are loaded within a dedicated scope.
-This means that variables defined in those files can't leak into the following files.
+This means that variables defined in those files cannot leak into the following files.

 For more information about an extension's structure, please refer to the :ref:`extension architecture <extension-architecture>` chapter.